yac033/cse160-WI23/PA8/Readme.md

 ## Report

 In lieu of a quiz, you will submit a brief writeup detailing your optimizations, their motivations, pointers or copy of relevent code, and what they accomplish.
-This should not be long, but it should be instructive.
+This should not be more than 2 pages.
 Describe where in your code these optimizations exist and the effect that they had on the runtime.

 ## Submission and Grading

 Submit the src/layer/custom/new-forward.cu file on gradescope as well as your writeup.
 This is the only file you should have modifed.
 The performance of your code will be the basis of 60% of the total grade on PA8, with the remaining 40% accounted for by your writeup.
-The top 25% performance students will receive full credit, and the remaining students will be assigned equal or less credit depending on performance compared to top 25%.
+Students with times <= 20 ms will receive full credit.
+Apart from that, the top 16 students will receive bonus credit for PA8.

 ## Credit